conservatory-dot-me/gardener/README.md

 ## Features

-- Automatic hourly/3-hourly/daily/weekly/monthly watering schedule with watering duration based on local weather forecast.
+- Automatic hourly, 3-hourly, daily, weekly or monthly watering schedule with watering duration based on local weather forecast.

-- Start time for daily/weekly/monthly scheduled watering is set based on time of local sunrise.
+- Start time for daily, weekly or monthly scheduled watering is set based on time of local sunrise.

 - Take photos periodically to visually monitor plant growth.